Tunnel warfare: Korean War

 In the Korean War the tactic of tunnel warfare was employed by the Chinese forces themselves.
 "The Chinese resort to tunnel warfare, and the devastating losses to American soldiers, led to the sealing of tunnel entrances by United Nations Command.
 According to later prisoner of war interrogations, Chinese officers had killed a number of their own soldiers in the tunnels, because the latter had wished to dig their way out and surrender to the United Nations Command."

+The Chinese People's Volunteer Army under General Qin Jiwei constructed an intricate series of defensive networks, which were composed of 9,000 m of tunnels, 50,000 m of trenches and 5,000 m of obstacles and minefields.
+This tunnel network proved its use in the Battle of Triangle Hill in October and November 1952, where, despite the United States Eight Army enjoying complete air and artillery superiority, the Chinese managed to keep the hill and inflict heavy casualties on the Americans.

 Vietnam War

-To maintain a full scale guerrilla war in Southern Vietnam, camouflaged bases were used capable of supplying the guerillas for a long period of time.
-Throughout Southern Vietnam there were secret underground bases that operated successfully.
+To maintain a full-scale guerrilla war in South Vietnam, camouflaged bases were used capable of supplying the guerillas for a long period of time.
+Throughout South Vietnam, there were secret underground bases that operated successfully.
 There are reports that every villager was obliged to dig 90 cm of tunnel a day.
 The largest underground base was the tunnels of Cu Chi with an overall length of 200 mi.
-To combat the guerillas in the tunnels the US used tunnel rats.
+To combat the guerillas in the tunnels the US used soldiers dubbed tunnel rats.

-Part of the Ho Chi Minh Trail was based in caves made of karst.
+Part of the Ho Chi Minh trail was based in caves made of karst.

-When Vietnam became a French colony again after the Second World War, the Communistic Vietminh started to dig tunnels close to Saigon.
-After the French army left (they were defeated at Dien Bien Phu) the tunnels were maintained in case the plausible war with South-Vietnam would start.
-Ho Chi Minh, leader of North-Vietnam, ordered to expand the tunnels after the Americans entered the war between the North and the South; the tunnels would be used by the Viet Cong.
+When Vietnam became a French colony again after the Second World War, the Communistic Viet Minh started to dig tunnels close to Saigon.
+After the French army left (they were defeated at Dien Bien Phu) the tunnels were maintained to prepare for a possible war with South Vietnam would start.
+Ho Chi Minh, leader of North Vietnam, ordered the expansion of the tunnels after the Americans entered the war between the North and the South; the tunnels would be used by the Viet Cong.
 Systems of tunnels were not occupied temporarily for military purpose, but began to contain whole villages of people living permanently underground.
-The tunnel system contained a complete world belowground, featuring kitchens, hospitals, workshops, sleeping areas, communications, ammunition storage, and even forms of entertainment.
+The tunnel system contained a complete world below ground, featuring kitchens, hospitals, workshops, sleeping areas, communications, ammunition storage, and even forms of entertainment.
 The tunnels eventually became a target for American forces because the enemy not only hid in them, but further could strike anywhere in the vast range of the tunnel complex (hundreds of miles) without a single warning before disappearing again.

 These tactics were also applied against the Chinese during the Sino-Vietnamese War.
+The Củ Chi tunnels, a complex of over 200 km of tunnel systems, allowed NLF guerrillas during the Vietnam War to keep a large presence relatively close to Saigon.